Free Emotional Abuse TEST

 Fear of Conflict

 “I walk on eggshells.
-I avoid bringing things up because I already know how it’ll go—denial, blame, or silence.”
+I avoid bringing things up because I already know how it won’t go well.”

 Emotional Numbness